Baar Baar Dekho: Development

-In October 2013, it was announced that Nitya Mehra—who had previously worked as an assistant director on films such as Life of Pi (2012) and The Reluctant Fundamentalist (2012)—would make her directorial debut with a project backed by Excel Entertainment.
-The film initially attached Aamir Khan and Deepika Padukone in the lead roles, but both later exited the project.
-Anushka Sharma was subsequently offered the female lead, though she declined the role.
-In September 2014, it was officially announced that Dharma Productions would co-produce the film, with Sidharth Malhotra confirmed as the male lead.
-Katrina Kaif joined the cast in April 2015.
-The film was originally titled Kal Jisne Dekha.
+In October 2013, it was announced that Nitya Mehra, assistant director to films Life of Pi and The Reluctant Fundamentalist, would be making her directorial debut with Excel Entertainment on their new project.
+Aamir Khan and Deepika Padukone were initially attached, but both eventually left the project.
+Anushka Sharma was also offered the female lead but she turned it down as well.
+In September 2014, it was officially announced that the film will be co-produced by Karan Johar of Dharma Productions and with Sidharth Malhotra as the male lead.
+Later in April 2015, Katrina Kaif was confirmed to feature in the film, opposite Malhotra.
+The film was initially titled Kal Jisne Dekha.

 Filming

-Principal photography commenced on 28 August 2015 in Glasgow, Scotland, where the team shot for over a month.
-Additional filming took place in Delhi and Mumbai beginning in November 2015.
-In February 2016, the song "Sau Aasmaan" was filmed over a week-long schedule in Krabi, Thailand.
+Principal photography began on 28 August 2015, in Glasgow, Scotland, and went for over a month.
+Filming then continued in Delhi and Mumbai from November 2015 onwards.
+On 22 February 2016, the team filmed "Sau Aasmaan" in Krabi, Thailand, for a week.

 Budget

-Baar Baar Dekho had an estimated production budget of ₹530 million (equivalent to ₹760 million or US$9.0 million in 2023), according to Box Office India.
-However, The Indian Express reported a lower figure of approximately ₹350 million (equivalent to ₹500 million or US$6.0 million in 2023), excluding print and marketing costs.
+According to Box Office India, the film had a total budget of ₹530 million.
+However, The Indian Express stated that budget was around ₹350 million excluding the cost of printing & marketing which are generally not considered part of the budget.

 Soundtrack

-The soundtrack of Baar Baar Dekho was composed by Amaal Mallik, Arko, Badshah, Jasleen Royal, Bilal Saeed, and the duo Prem–Hardeep, marking the first Excel Entertainment production to feature a multi-composer album, while the background score was composed by Sameer Uddin.
-Distributed and released by Zee Music Company, the album also represented the studio's first in a string of running collaborations with Excel Entertainment.
-The sixth track, "Kala Chashma"—a recreated version of Amar Arshi’s 1990s Punjabi hit—was released as a single on 27 July 2016.
+Distributed and released by Zee Music Company in its first of a string of collaborations with Excel Entertainment, the soundtrack of Baar Baar Dekho is composed by Amaal Mallik, Arko, Badshah, Jasleen Royal, Bilal Saeed, and Prem-Hardeep, making it the first Excel Entertainment production to feature a multi-composer soundtrack.
+The sixth song "Kala Chashma", a recreation of an earlier Punjabi song, was released on 27 July 2016, marking the beginning of the film's promotional run.